flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

+This command Initialize the Akiko Chunky To Planar routine.

-This command checks the presence of the `CD32 Akiko Chip`, check if the graphics.library is `V40+`, and update the `GfxBase -> ChunkyToPlanarPtr` address if necessary.
+It checks the presence of the `CD32 Akiko Chip`, checks if the graphics.library is `V40+`, and finally updates the `GfxBase -> ChunkyToPlanarPtr` address if necessary.

 This may be needed when the graphics.library fail to detect the Akiko chip during the boot process.